IHE/ITI.SeR/SeR.md

 Authorization Decisions Manager in the Community and disclose the data only in the case the access is authorized.

-Actors which request sensitive information are grouped with the X-Service User actor of the [XUA Profile](https://profiles.ihe.net/ITI/TF/Volume1/ch-13.html).
+As defined in the XUA Option, actors which request sensitive information are grouped with the X-Service User actor of the [XUA Profile](https://profiles.ihe.net/ITI/TF/Volume1/ch-13.html).
 They use the authentication data identifying the Requester
 Entity to retrieve the X-User Assertion from the X-Assertion Provider and provides the X-User Assertion in the security header of the request for sensitive information.